craigmcchesney/cdb-support/README.md

 The cdb-support repo provides tools for managing an ecosystem that includes the [Component Database (CDB)](https://github.com/AdvancedPhotonSource/ComponentDB) and [Traveler](https://github.com/AdvancedPhotonSource/traveler) applications developed at Argonne National Laboratory's [Advanced Photon Source](https://aps.anl.gov/) and Michigan State University's [Facility for Rare Isotope Beams](https://frib.msu.edu/), respectively.

 I've installed these applications at several particle accelerator and other large-scale experimental/research facilities, and decided it would be useful to have a common approach and set of tools for administering such an ecosystem.
-Currently, I'm deploying servers on AWS Lightsail that include these applications plus supporting services, including:
+Currently, I'm deploying servers on AWS Lightsail that include the following applications and supporting services:

 - Centos 8 stream Linux operating system
 - MariaDB relational database service